-1 There's some points but, you know, if you look on the 2 agenda, it's not like you have to say all of them.
-You car 3 say what you want.
-So what the key messages you heard 4 were, what you learned over the course today, what ideas 5 and recommendations you have so that the National Inquiry 6 can move forward in a good way.
+There's some points but, you know, if you look on the agenda, it's not like you have to say all of them.
+You can say what you want.
+So what the key messages you heard were, what you learned over the course today, what ideas and recommendations you have so that the National Inquiry can move forward in a good way.

 7 There will still be the Manitoba hearing 8 will be taking place in October when we will actually be 9 doing the full hearings with families.
 And I just wanted 10 to bring that to your attention.

-11 I will not be doing any facilitation.
-It 12 will be the grandmothers who will be directing the circles 13 when we come back from our break.
-And so we'll take a 15- 14 minute break now so we can get it set up.
+I will not be doing any facilitation.
+It will be the grandmothers who will be directing the circles when we come back from our break.
+And so we'll take a 15minute break now so we can get it set up.
 Thank you.

-15 Upon recessing at 10:02 a.m.
-16 La séance est suspendue à 10h02 17 Upon resuming at 10:24 a.m.
-18 La séance est reprise à 10h24 19 UNIDENTIFIED SPEAKER: Hello.
+15 --- Upon recessing at 10:02 a.m.

+16 La séance est suspendue à 10h02

+17 --- Upon resuming at 10:24 a.m.

+18 La séance est reprise à 10h24

+19 UNIDENTIFIED SPEAKER: Hello.
 We'd like to 20 get the circle started, so if we can call everybody back 21 into the circle.
 We can call everybody back in to begin.
 22 I'll go outside and get some people out there.

 23 MS. KATHERINE WHITECLOUD: We'd like to 24 optimize our time together.
-This morning is an 25 opportunity, as discussed at the meeting last night, to provide recommendations for our Commissioners and for the Commission and how -- and their move forward on a path so that -- as a young lady who spoke before had indicated, people have come here with -- that are upset and we don't want this space to be one where people are upset.
-We want this to be a good way of honouring our sisters and our mothers and grandmothers that have gone on before us or have not -- are missing.
+This morning is an 25 opportunity, as discussed at the meeting last night, to

+1 provide recommendations for our Commissioners and for the Commission and how -- and their move forward on a path so 2 3 that -- as a young lady who spoke before had indicated, people have come here with -- that are upset and we don't 4 want this space to be one where people are upset.
+We want 5 this to be a good way of honouring our sisters and our 6 7 mothers and grandmothers that have gone on before us or have not -- are missing.
+8

-And so we want to provide -- have that opportunity this morning and so we encourage people -- and there is a lot of noise in the hallways so could we have those doors closed, please?
-Could we have those doors closed, please, because it's really noisy out in the hallway?
+9 And so we want to provide -- have that 10 opportunity this morning and so we encourage people -- and 11 there is a lot of noise in the hallways so could we have 12 those doors closed, please?
+Could we have those doors 13 closed, please, because it's really noisy out in the 14 hallway?
 Thank you very much.

-And one of the interesting things -- and we talked about this last night a little bit is about the -- and we started out yesterday talking about our traditional laws and what that means to us and Dawnis gave us a wonderful presentation at the end of the day yesterday.

-One of the key -- I won't say laws, but how we live is that we respect each other and we -- I've never, ever known in my lifetime growing up where we had community where our people got together where it's noisy like that.
+And one of the interesting things -- and we 15 talked about this last night a little bit is about the --16 and we started out yesterday talking about our traditional 17 laws and what that means to us and Dawnis gave us a 18 wonderful presentation at the end of the day yesterday.
+19 One of the key -- I won't say laws, but how we live is that 20 21 we respect each other and we -- I've never, ever known in my lifetime growing up where we had community where our 22 23 people got together where it's noisy like that.
 Never ever.
 It was always quiet, respectful.
-If people were talking they talk like this.
-Because the space is sacred and the space was a time for people, individuals, to raise their voice with what they were going to share.
-And so I want to encourage that here because we can't talk about it but not do it.
-So, let's do what we say we're going to do, which is to listen to each other.
+If people were 24 talking they talk like this.
+Because the space is sacred 25